xinyue-qi/Censored-Data-in-JAGS/README.md

 ### 2. Binomial data

 ``Data``
-The binomial data were derived from the literature listed in doi:10.1001/jamaoncol.2019.0393 and available in the public domain.
+The binomial data were derived from the literature listed in doi:10.1001/jamaoncol.2019.0393 and available in this repository (`AEdata.csv`).

 ``JAGS Model``